1.

 Matter manifests in five recognized phases, namely solids, liquids, gases, plasma, and Bose-Einstein condensates.
 The primary distinguishing factor among these states lies in the density of their constituent particles, representing the fundamental structural variation defining each phase.

-The state of matter that are particles and that farthest apart is
+In which state of matter are the particles farthest apart?

 Correct Answer